NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 Once an email has been sent, our email provider will try to deliver it to the recipient for up to 72 hours.

-NHS Notify will only send emails from 8am to 6pm on weekdays, excluding bank holidays.
+NHS Notify will only send emails from 8am to 6pm on weekdays.

 ### Open rates and click-throughs